 No matter your background, there is always something to learn!!

-ALPTERRA is led by Lila Cohen, a trauma surgeon and lifelong hiker, and Bill Cenna, an Air Force Pararescue Specialist with decades of mountain rescue and guiding experience.
+ALPTERRA is led by Lila Cohen, a trauma and emergency general surgeon, and Bill Cenna, an Air Force Pararescueman with decades of mountain rescue and guiding experience.